-- 25) Human capital is - A) what people get from physical capital. - B) the accumulation of skills, training and education of workers. - C) the value obtained from selling stocks and bonds. - D) the human resources that perform the function of raising capital.
+25) Human capital is

+A) what people get from physical capital.

+- B) the accumulation of skills, training and education of workers. - C) the value of funds that entrepreneurs obtained from other people. - D) the human resources that perform the function of raising capital.